spectaclelabs/thelonious/README.md

 ### Adding an envelope

 Rather than playing a continuous tone, it would be nice to play a shorter note.
 A sequence of notes could then be used to produce something more musical.
-Notice how we can multiply the sine wave and the envelope to control the volume of the oscillator.
+Notice how we can trigger the envelope by right-shifting a value into its gate parameter.
+Also how we can multiply the sine wave and the envelope to control the volume of the oscillator.

 ```cpp
 #include <iostream>